Performance Based Scholarships

 Art Scholarship – Amount varies.
-Each semester portfolio reviews are scheduled for all Graphic Design majors.
-Art Scholarships are awarded to Graphic Design majors who exhibit outstanding creativity and passion for their major.
-Evaluations are made by observing creative concepts, formal composition, use of materials, technical ability, quality of presentation and professionalism.
+Art Scholarships are awarded to Communication Design majors who exhibit outstanding creativity and passion for their major.
+Contact Deborah Conner email@example.com for additional information.

 Hatton W. Sumners Leadership Grant - Amount is $7,000 per year for both the junior and senior year.
 Selection is competitive and determined by the strength of the application, resume, essay and personal interviews with Trustees of the Hatton W. Sumners Foundation.
 Preference is given to students who are majoring in political science, pre-law, history, government, business, economics, English and those who plan to teach.
 All majors are accepted.
 Students from other program areas who have high academic achievement, are involved in campus activities, exhibit leadership and a strong sense of community responsibility are also considered.
 Sophomores in Schreiner’s undergraduate programs or sophomores transferring to Schreiner apply to become Hatton W. Sumners Scholars in February of the sophomore year.